calmh/dst/README.md

 DST is the Datagram Stream Transfer protocol.
-In principle it's yet another way to provide a reliable stream protocol on top of UDP, similar to uTP, RUDP, and UDT.
+In principle it's yet another way to provide a reliable stream protocol on top of UDP, similar to uTP, RUDP, and DST.

-In fact, it's mostly based on UDT with some significant differences;
+In fact, it's mostly based on DST with some significant differences;

  - The packet format is simplified.